subverb/subverb/doc/SubverbLocation.md

 ## common library handling ##

-Before the subverb is executed, a common library file is sourced and executedi, if it exists.
+Before the subverb is executed, a common library file (`-pre`) is sourced and executed, if it exists.
 This can be used to prepare the environment, test some common conditions (which must met for _all_ subverbs) and for sourced subverbs provide some common library functions.

+Another library file (`-configured`) is exectuded, after all configuration files have been read.

-Similar, there is a library file, which is called after the subverb has finished.
+Similar, there is a library file (`-post`), which is called after the subverb has finished.
 Be aware, that if the subverb is sourced and calls `exit()`, this tear-down library will be ignored.